On Guard for Peace: Collaboration and personal challenges

 Even after acquiescing to numerous suggestions and demands that would make On Guard for Peace more acceptable to the political environment of the time, Prokofiev privately worried whether the audience would respond positively to it.
 While working on modifying and simplifying the oratorio, he regularly studied Shostakovich's Song of the Forests for comparison.
-Continued illness prevented him from attending the rehearsals, but was regularly kept up to date on them by Samosud.
+Continued illness prevented him from attending the rehearsals, but he was regularly kept up to date on them by Samosud.
 Mira recalled that Samosud had privately expressed his concerns about the work to her:

 Samosud was worried.
 Trembling, agitated.
 I asked him directly how he himself felt about the music.
 He was very complimentary about it, but said it might not be immediately understood, that they now want to hear music that is simple. [...]
 Samosud's fluctuations of mood reflected the vacillating or simply negative attitudes of a number of musicians on whom the performance depended.
-This became especially evident after [Samosud] told me, "If I feel that the outlook for the oratorio is bad, I will simply say that I am sick and unable to conduct."
+This became especially evident after [Samosud] told me, "If I feel that the outlook for the oratorio is bad, I will simply say that I am sick and unable to conduct".
 This meant that the performance of the oratorio could fail. [...]
 [A]t the same time, I knew how devastatingly such a failure would upset [Prokofiev], because I knew how dearly [he] felt about the work, how he scrambled to compose it, seeing it as his duty—the duty of a modern artist, how hard he worked.

 In the days before the world premiere, Mira attended the rehearsals on behalf of Prokofiev.
 She was joined at one of them by Galina Ulanova, who had created the role of "Juliet" in the Kirov Theatre's 1940 production of Romeo and Juliet.

 Music

 Movements

 On Guard for Peace consists of ten movements.

 A typical performance takes approximately 37 minutes.
-The score was first printed by Muzgiz in 1952.